Skip to main content

 Fraud is criminal behavior where a person knowingly deceives another for their own benefit.

-- Creating fictional invoices and using public funds to pay them to the benefit of yourself or a friend.
+• Creating fictional invoices and using public funds to pay them to benefit yourself or a friend.

-- Falsifying timesheets for the purpose of gaining additional compensation or leave time.
+• Falsifying timesheets to gain additional compensation or leave time.

-- Falsifying financial statements to cover up a redirecting of public money to a personal bank account.
+• Falsifying financial statements to conceal public money redirected to a personal account.

-Waste occurs when government resources are used inefficiently or unnecessarily, resulting in unnecessary costs to taxpayers.
+Waste occurs when government resources are used inefficiently or unnecessarily, resulting in unnecessary taxpayer costs.

-Abuse is behavior that is outside established business practices and standards, resulting in a loss to the government.
-Abuse also includes misuse of authority or position for personal gain or to improperly benefit a family member or business associate.
+Abuse is behavior outside established business practices resulting in government loss.
+Abuse also includes misuse of authority or position for personal gain or to benefit relatives or associates.

-The AOS has issued AOS Bulletin 2024-005 defining Fraud, Waste, and Abuse in more detail.
+The AOS has issued AOS Bulletin 2024-005 (opens in a new tab) with additional guidance.

 There are several ways to report Fraud, Waste, or Abuse of public dollars.

-A single report to AOS on behalf of the group is acceptable.
+A single report submitted to AOS on behalf of the group is acceptable.

-AOS prefers that fraud reports provide the individual’s contact information so that we can follow up with the person filing the report; however, yes, anonymous reports may be filed with AOS.
+AOS prefers that fraud reports include contact information so follow-up can occur if needed; however, anonymous reports may be filed.

-If you don't see your question answered here, fill out this inquiries form
+If your question is not answered here, submit the inquiries form (opens in a new tab)

 Printable Flyer

-Print out a flyer with a QR code for your bulletin board or to hand out to your staff.
+Print a flyer with a QR code for your bulletin board or to distribute to staff.